Equity and Inclusion in the Tech Economy

 José Quiñonez, CEO of the Mission Asset Fund, emphasized the role that technology can play in directly empowering poor immigrants whose finances, languages and familial ties stretch across national boundaries and cultures.

-“We started our work in the Mission House of Finance San Francisco, with a purpose of working with and helping low income immigrants develop their financial security,” Quiñonez said.
+“We started our work in the Mission District in San Francisco, with a purpose of working with and helping low income immigrants develop their financial security,” Quiñonez said.
 “Then when we started understanding the realities of why people are not financially secure, we learned that people don’t have the basic tools to actually build their financial security.
 Which is not having access to checking accounts, savings accounts, in many cases people don’t have credit, credit histories.”

 Quiñonez and his team developed a loan-servicing platform and formalized peer-to-peer borrowing traditions that immigrants brought with them to the U.S. into what his team calls Lending Circles.
 Mission Asset Fund took a lending tradition that existed outside of banks and formalized it to help low income immigrants build a credit history, and find ways to get out of debt or access credit to create businesses and build homes.